On Watchfulness and Waiting

 “The demons, are exceedingly jealous of those pursuing the way under obedience…They do and suggest everything possible so as to separate us from this path.
 They propose plausible excuses, they contrive irritations, they arouse hatred, they represent admonitions as rebukes, they make words of correction seem like sharpened arrows.”

 At some point, for each of us, watchfulness ceases to be something we do and becomes what we are.
-Once embraced, this combination of obedience and attentiveness is part of everything we do as sisters here, from how we are taught to sit and wait, to how we dress and groom ourselves, to adhering to those things that cause us discomfort, to accounting for what we do, to how we are made to accommodate vulnerability and constant arousal as routine conditions of our daily lives.
-Some of these things are part of the introductory conditions many of us embraced when we started, but in many cases, we carry them with us always.
+Once embraced, this combination of obedience and attentiveness is part of everything we do as sisters here, from how we are taught to sit and wait, to how we dress and groom ourselves, to adhering to those things that cause us discomfort, to accounting for what we do, to how we are made to accommodate and relish vulnerability and embrace constant arousal as routine conditions of our daily lives.
+Some of these things are part of the introductory conditions many of us adopted when we started, but in many cases, we carry them with us always.
 We use them for navigation, for wisdom and for comfort and for mutual support.
 There is a spiritual current here, but this is not a cult; we worship as we wish or not at all.
-But we also venerate our own instincts and those often call us to obedience, sometimes without even the solace of an aware recipient.
+But we also venerate our own instincts and those often call us to obedience, the mainstream of that current, sometimes without even the solace of an obvious destination—in the form of a welcoming recipient of our surrender, for example.

-We know that every moment contains the uncontainable.
+It is just matter of time.
+We know that every moment contains the infinite.
 We know that in every moment, something may be revealed.
 Something will happen.
 So we are watchful, we are aroused and alert.
 The result of our arousal is unfailing attention to what we are and what we are constantly in the process of becoming.
+There is little comfort in this.

 Our watchfulness cleanses our consciousness and makes it lucid.